bburdette/hsnixinit/README.md

 $ cd ~/code/myhaskellproj/
 $ ~/hsnixinit/setup.sh myhaskellproj

+or

+$ ~/hsnixinit/setup.sh myhaskellproj ~/mynixpkgs

+if you have checked out nixpkgs someplace.

-This should create default.nix and shell.nix.
-Now to pull in the dependencies for the project.
+This should create default.nix, shell.nix, and the ns script.
+To pull in the dependencies for the project:

+$ ./ns

+One caveat.
 As of this writing the shell.nix included here does not work on nixos 14.04.
-However it does work if you check out the newest 14.04 nixpkgs with git, and it works on unstable or newer as well.
-For instance on my system I have a fork of nixpkgs in ~/nixpkgs, so I can do this:
+However it does work if you check out the newest 14.04 nixpkgs with git and use that.
+It works on unstable or newer as well.

-$ nix-shell -I nixpkgs=~/nixpkgs

-That's a capital 'I' as in Internets.
-Be warned that this approach (a checkout of nixpkgs) involves a great deal of compilation!
-Seriously, a lot.
-Checking out the unstable branch instead will make nixos download binaries instead of compiling everything.
-Or if you switch your system to the unstable channel, plain nix-shell should work:

-$ nix-shell

-If the nix-shell command ran successfully, you should now have a command prompt like this:
+If the ns script ran successfully, you should now have a command prompt like this:

 [nix-shell:~/code/myhaskellproject]$